Militarization: Race

-Class

-The military also serves as a means of social restructuring.
-Lower classes could gain status and mobility within the military, at least after levée en masse after the French Revolution.
-Also, the officer corps became open to the middle class, although it was once reserved only for nobility.
-In Britain, becoming a military officer was an expectation for 'second sons' who were to gain no inheritance; the role of officer was assumed to maintain their noble class.
-In the United States, military service has been/is advertised as a means for lower-class people to receive training and experience that they would not normally receive, propelling them to higher incomes and higher positions in society.
-Joining the military has enabled many people from lower socioeconomic demographics to receive college education and training.
-As well, a number of positions in the military involve transferable skills that can be used in the regular labor market after an individual is discharged (e.g., pilot, air traffic controller, mechanic).

 Police

 The militarization of police involves the use of military equipment and tactics by law enforcement officers.
 This includes the use of armored personnel carriers, assault rifles, submachine guns, flashbang grenades, grenade launchers, sniper rifles, Special Weapons and Tactics (SWAT) teams.
 The militarization of law enforcement is also associated with intelligence agency-style information gathering aimed at the public and political activists, and a more aggressive style of law enforcement.
 Criminal justice professor Peter Kraska has defined militarization of law enforcement as "the process whereby civilian police increasingly draw from, and pattern themselves around, the tenets of militarism and the military model."

 Observers have noted the militarizing of the policing of protests.
 Since the 1970s, riot police have fired at protesters using guns with rubber bullets or plastic bullets.
 Tear gas, which was developed for riot control in 1919, is widely used against protesters in the 2000s.
 The use of tear gas in warfare is prohibited by various international treaties that most states have signed; however, its law enforcement or military use for domestic or non-combat situations is permitted.

 Concerns about the militarization of police have been raised by both ends of the political spectrum in the United States, with both the right-of-center/libertarian Cato Institute and the left-of-center American Civil Liberties Union voicing criticisms of the practice.
 The Fraternal Order of Police has spoken out in favor of equipping law enforcement officers with military equipment, on the grounds that it increases the officers' safety and enables them to protect civilians.